dpelle/vim-LanguageTool/README.md

 LanguageTool.nvim provides `<Plug>` mappings for a more convenient usage.

 `<Plug>(LanguageToolCheck)` can be used in both normal and insert modes to run a check on current buffer.

+## Events

+`LanguageTool.nvim` triggers some `User` events:
+    * `LanguageToolCheckDone`, which is triggered right after a check is done
+    * `LanguageToolServerStarted`, which is triggered right after the server has started

 # FAQ